FEMALE PROMISE SEEKERS SERIES

 “Hannah: A Woman Seeking God’s Heart”

-Once a year the family traveled to Shiloh because the Tabernacle of the Lord was located there.
-At the entrance of the Tabernacle, Hannah wept with bitterness in her soul, as she earnestly prayed to the Lord for a son.
+Once a year, the family traveled to Shiloh because the Tabernacle of the Lord was located there.
+While at the entrance of the Tabernacle, Hannah sorely wept as she earnestly prayed to the Lord for a son.
 She was silently praying, so only her lips moved.

-Eli, the priest saw her and he assumed that she was drunk.
+Eli, the priest, saw her, and he assumed that she was drunk.
 But after Hannah explain the reason for her sorrow, Eli blessed her and asked God to grant her request.
-The Lord remembered Hannah and she became pregnant.
-She bore a son and named him Samuel.
+The Lord remembered Hannah, she was with child, she bore a son and named him Samuel.